Caffeinated-Brit/quaternaryCalculator/README.md

 9/2/2024_inperson
 josh, sang, chandler
 We set up our repository, We discussed how we are going to approach this.
 We decided how we are going to split the requirements.

+9/3/2024_inperson
+josh, sang, chandler, mason
+we filled mason in on what we discussed.
+We changed some of our roles.

+9/5/2024_inperson
+josh, sang, chandler, mason
+we met up to make sure we were on track. showed how the program runs and what else needs to be implemented.